-Restaurants, excluding fast-food restaurants.

 Dimensional regulations.
 The Table of Dimensional Regulations is included at the end of this chapter.

 § 270-24.
 AZ Airport Zoning District.

 The following apply to the AZ Airport Zoning District:

 Purpose: to provide for continued private and public use of the Schenectady airport and for potential expansion within the current boundaries of the airport.
 Further, the airport district has been established to encourage certain type of ancillary development, which is often associated with publicly owned airports.